Introduction to Communications and Public Speaking

 A perspective on public relations as integrated into overall workings of public and private organizational strategy and tactics.
 Key processes required in practice of public relations and standards required for professionalism.
 Explore the tools and techniques of public relations.
 Apply public relations principles in a public relations campaign.

 Learn and experience the process of digital message production while also examining the work of professional digital designers.
-Topics include story development, storyboarding, timing, post-production, and computer modeling using professional software.
+Topics include shooting, camera work, lighting, editing, audio, storyboarding, timing, post-production, and editing using professional software.
 Work in teams to produce a complete multimedia message.

 Advanced Multimedia Production